tmpfs/mdp/README.md

     },
     {
       "title": "Hook",
-      "text": "Keep your README up to date with a git hook, this is the hook from this repository:", "inc": "../../.git/hooks/pre-commit",
+      "text": "Keep your README up to date with a git hook, this is the `pre-commit` hook from this repository:", "inc": "../../.git/hooks/pre-commit",
       "type": "code",
       "language": "bash"